gorzynsk/playWith-web888-ft8-logs/README.md

             21: 'purple',
             28: 'green'
 ```
-You can further customize these colors in index.html.
-Any undefined frequency will be assigned a random color.
+You can further customize these colors in the index.html file.
+Any frequency that is not defined will be assigned a random color.
+The callsigns received in the last ~60 seconds are displayed larger, while older ones appear smaller.

 ![detail](./document/detail.png "detail")

-Hover over a spot to see detailed information about the callsign and frequency.
+Hover over a spot to see detailed information about the callsign, frequency, distance, locator, signal strenght.

 The spots contain data from the last 1800 seconds (30 minutes).